jdarling96/Campout-capstone-1/README.md

 The challenge for this site is working with HTTP responses in XML versus previous projects being in JSON.
 To send a request for a specific area the request parameters take in long and lat coordinates.
-I will implement HTML's current location and wiil possible add some calls to googls maps API to get addresses of campgrounds.
+I will implement HTML's geo location and will possibly add some calls to googls maps API to get the street addresses of campgrounds.

 ## <b>SITE FLOW</b>